Not-Leader/xonotic-guix/README.md

 ```
 <br>

-You should test this command first.
+This command needs to be tested first.
 Also note that it adds the entire home directory, which is usually considered to be insecure.